Corset: Corset controversy and dress reform

-20th century
+Early 20th century

-The corset reached its greatest length in the early 20th century.
+The corset reached its longest length in the early 20th century.
 At first, the longline corset reached from the bust down to the upper thigh.
 There was also a style of longline corset that started under the bust, and necessitated the wearing of a brassiere, a style that was meant to complement the new silhouette.
 It was a boneless style, much closer to a modern girdle than the traditional corset.
-The longline style was abandoned during World War I.
+From 1908 to 1914, the fashionable narrow-hipped and narrow-skirted silhouette necessitated the lengthening of the corset at its lower edge.
+Meanwhile, as bras began to catch on in the 1910s, fewer and fewer corsets included bust support.
+The fashionable corsets of this period covered the thighs and changed the position of the hips, making the waist appear higher and wider and the hips narrower, forecasting the "flapper" silhouette of the 1920s.
+The new fashion was considered uncomfortable, cumbersome, and required the use of strips of elastic fabric.
+The development of rubberized elastic materials in 1911 helped the girdle replace the corset.